 Yes.

-I I I again I I think that you and I are aligned with that.
+Again, I think that you and I are aligned with that.

-Uh, but it was a great, is a great little video to grab, and then I yell come on at the end of it.
+But it was a great, a great little video to grab.

-Do you know that since election day last year, which isn't that long ago, I had 19,000 followers on Instagram.
+Do you know that since Election Day last year, which isn't that long ago, I had 19,000 followers on Instagram.

-We've got 193,000 now, just from the come on videos.
+We've got 193,000 now just from the come on videos.

-So I want to urge Sean's audience, do me a favor, go to at Joe Talk Show over on Instagram.
+So I want to urge Sean's audience, do me a favor, go to Joe Talk Show over on Instagram.

-Let's let's push that sucker over 200,000 today.
+Let's push that sucker over 200,000 today.

-Go to the biggest.
+Go to Instagram.

 Let me tell you something.

-I watch them every single day.
+I want everybody to know I watch them every single day.

 They are amazing.